Matt-E-Davidson/pi-pico-w-door-access-system/README.md

 - VS Code
 - Pico-W-Go extension
+- Pimoroni-picow-micropython uf2 file on pico

+Connect pico to computer while holding the BOOTSEL button, drag and drop [uf2](/pimoroni-picow-v1.19.16-micropython.uf2) file onto board.
+(Note: I have included a version of this file in the project, but I will not be maintaining this so it would be better to check their [releases page](https://github.com/pimoroni/pimoroni-pico/releases))

 Clone repository, enter your wifi ssid & password in [example_secrets.py](/example_secrets.py) then rename to 'secrets.py'.